 How we worship

-At All Saints our primary worship service is Holy Eucharist.
+At All Saints our primary service is Holy Eucharist.
+We worship each Saturday at 5 pm.
 We come in casual attire and sit in a circle in comfortable chairs.
 The first half of the service includes readings from the Bible, our shared reflections on those readings, followed by a general statement of faith and the prayers of the people.
 The second half is Holy Communion, including the breaking and sharing of the bread and wine.
 All are welcome to receive Communion at All Saints.
 (For a visitor's guide to our worship experience, view these captioned photos on Facebook by tapping here).